intel-lab-lkp/linux/Documentation/filesystems/proc.rst

               Memory that has not been accepted by the guest Balloon
-              Memory returned to Host by VM Balloon Drivers HugePages_Total, HugePages_Free, HugePages_Rsvd, HugePages_Surp, Hugepagesize, Hugetlb
+              Memory returned to Host by VM Balloon Drivers GPUActive
+              Memory allocated to GPU objects GPUReclaim
+              Memory in GPU allocator pools that is reclaimable HugePages_Total, HugePages_Free, HugePages_Rsvd, HugePages_Surp, Hugepagesize, Hugetlb
               See Documentation/admin-guide/mm/hugetlbpage.rst.
 DirectMap4k, DirectMap2M, DirectMap1G